Aahil13/The-JS-Guide/docs/getting-started.md

 !> Remember to adjust file paths as needed when using external JavaScript files.
 This separation of concerns (HTML in the HTML file, JavaScript in separate `.js` files) is considered best practice for maintainability and readability.

-## Basic Structure of a JavaScript Program
+## Basic structure of a JavaScript program

 A JavaScript program is a set of instructions that tells the browser to perform specific tasks.
 It's important to understand the basic structure of a JavaScript program.
 Here's a breakdown of the basic structure: